What happens next after Pope Francis' death?

 The papal funeral is broken down into three separate phases, or "stations."
 They are the preparation of the body, the viewing of the body, and then the burial.

-At the funeral, attended by kings, queens, heads of state and religious leaders, the coffin will be carried through the so-called "door of death" to the left of the main altar, and a single bell will toll.
-The coffin will then be lowered into a marble sarcophagus and covered by a stone slab.
+At the funeral, attended by kings, queens, heads of state and religious leaders, the coffin is carried through the so-called "door of death" to the left of the main altar, as a single bell tolls.
+Pope Francis was then taken in procession from St. Peter's to the Basilica of St. Mary Major in Rome for entombment.

 During the nine-day mourning period, cardinals from around the world gather in Rome and begin meeting in "General Congregations," a sort of campaigning period where various papal candidates give speeches about their visions for the church, mapping out the direction they think it should take.